-The lecture will be held in 5 blocks of 3 hours each (01:00pm to 04:00pm), and one final seminar trip.
+The lecture will be held in 5 blocks of 4 hours each (13:00-17:00), and one final seminar trip.
 The blocks are divided in theory and practical application defining a business case and getting it started.
-The dates for this semester are:

 Please be prepared for a trip to the Alps for the final lecture including interesting discussions, additional insights, team building activities, lots of fun.
 Ask some of your co-students who attended the lectures in the past about the value and content of this final lecture.

 BC2-0.01.04 (Garching Hochbrück)